Francisco Correa

-Francisco Correa Hernández (1905 – death unknown), nicknamed "Cuco", was a Cuban shortstop in the Negro leagues in the 1920s and 1930s.
+Francisco Correa Hernández (1905 – death unknown), nicknamed "Cuco", was a Cuban professional baseball shortstop, second baseman and corner outfielder in the Negro leagues, Cuban League and Mexican League in the 1920s and 1930s.

 A native of Havana, Cuba, Correa made his Negro leagues debut in 1926 with the Cuban Stars (West).
 He played for the club two more seasons, then played for the Cuban Stars (East) and New York Cubans.